 Brews for a Better World-Now that’s something to drink to!

-When the Kona Brewers Festival tapped its first kegs 21 years ago recycling services in Hawaii were just a dream, but a distinct goal to protect our unique environment was born.
-The original Trash Fashion Show trashionistas strutted trashion made from reused rubbish and the event’s first beneficiary was Recycle Hawaii.
+When the Kona Brewers Festival tapped its first kegs 24 years ago recycling services in Hawaii were just a dream, but a distinct goal to protect our unique environment was born.
+The original Trash Fashion Show trashionistas were strutting recycle couture over two decades ago and the event’s first beneficiary was Recycle Hawaii.
 Even in that inaugural year of celebrating craft beer on the Big Island, environmental education was the focus.

 At Kona Brew Fest you will find:

-- Compostable food-service ware is donated by Sustainable Island Products; a Kona-side restaurant supply company striving to provide the biggest selection, quality products, and best prices on sustainably-minded alternatives to plastic, Styrofoam and bleached paper products for every dining need.
+Compostable food-service ware is provided by; Sustainable Island Products striving to provide the biggest selection, quality products, and best prices on earth-minded alternatives to plastic, Styrofoam and bleach paper for every Island dining need.

 ‘Aina Akamai Award – Festival committee members select the most innovative and environmentally friendly food tasting station based on the materials used in the food presentation/delivery of guest portions.
 The award is highly coveted by local restaurants.
 You may find your favorite island delicacy served on a banana leaf plate.

-Water Monster Stations – Water is provided to festival-goers via reusable, chilled, 150-gallon dispensaries.
+Water Monster Stations – Water is provided to festival-goers via reusable, chilled, 150-gallon bulk dispensaries.

 Trash Fashion Show – Our signature dumpster couture show brings together fun music and enthusiastic volunteers while demonstrating revolutionary uses for everyday dump stuff.
 One person’s garbage could be a trashion red carpet masterpiece.

-Information Booths – Several community groups share information on sustainable practices: People’s Advocacy for Trails Hawaii (PATH) promotes transportation alternatives; Adaptations makes the connection between healthy Island grown food and a healthy Island economy, Recycle Hawaii teaches us how to reduce and reuse before we recycle and the home brewers share the joy of low impact refreshments.
+Information Booths – Several community groups share information on sustainable practices: People’s Advocacy for Trails Hawaii (PATH) promotes transportation alternatives; Adaptations makes the connection between healthy Island grown food and a healthy Island economy, Wild Hawaii teaches us how non-recycled plastic is piling up on Hawaii’s shorelines and the home brewers share the joy of low impact refreshments.

 We’re not quite at ZERO, but we’re getting close!
 Our major sponsors support environmental education initiatives with their own contributions to the sustainability of our island community.
 Read through this site to learn about what sponsors do to help our world when they’re not supporting the Kona Brewers Festival!